-Right A bottle of IAPSO Standard Seawater, calibrated in conductivity ratio $(K{15})$ and salinity.
+Right A bottle of IAPSO Standard Seawater, calibrated in conductivity ratio (K{1s}) and salinity.
 This is the only internationally recognised standard for Practical Salinity.

-development of Standard Seawater see 'The IAPSO Summer/Autumn 1991.
+For more about the development of Standard Seawater see 'The IAPSO Standard Seawater Service' by Fred Culkin and Paul Ridout in Ocean Challenge, Vol.2, No.2, Summer/Autumn 1991.

 More recently I have handed day-today control of OSIL to the Managing Director, Richard Williams, which releases me to plan the wider company strategy and network through various committee positions which I enjoy.
 I have served as a Council member for the Challenger Society, and as a trustee for the Marine Conservation Society.
-Currently, I am a Council member for the Association of Marine Scientific Industries (AMSI) and honorary Vice President of the Parliamentary and Scientific Committee.
+Currently, I am a Council member for the Association of Marine Scientific Industries (AMSI) and honorarv Vice President of the Parliamentary and Scientific Committee.
 These voluntary positions allow me to network at a higher level and use my experience to present the world of commercial marine science to a wider audience.
 AMSI has become highly influential as a collective voice for the industry and the parliamentary committee provides an opportunity for scientists to engage with politicians.
 Important topics covered have included climate change, fisheries, nuclear power and offshore oil.